 TO THE WEST is the vast lagoon area of Comacchio.
 A wetland area famed for fishing, especially eel fishing.
 In the old days a huge canning factory processed and cooked eels by the thousands.
 A line of wood ovens cooked the fish, draining off the oil and then preserving the eel meat in brightly coloured tins.
 The tins were then shipped all over Italy and even to North America.
-A taste of home for Italians living in the New World.
+A taste of home for Italians living in Brooklyn, Queens and The Bronx.

 AN HOUR FURTHER SOUTH is the small city of Ravenna.
 When the Roman Empire began to disintegrate around 350 AD, it split into two halves, in a desperate and futile bid to survive.
 The Western Empire was focused around Ravenna and became an important artistic and cultural hub.
 The Byzantine mosaics of Ravenna, dating from the 5th century are world famous to this day.
 In fact these mosaic decorations in the churches and public buildings of the city are now UNESCO world heritage sites.
 My favourite mosaics are found in the Basilica of Sant’Apollinare in Classe, about five miles south of Ravenna.

 When I approach Classe from the south by car, I’m struck by the flat grass plains that surround the church and its bell tower.
 The church was strategically very important during the Second World War.
-It was a vantage point for the German army, who stationed troops and ammunition close to the basilica and had snipers stationed at the top of the bell tower.
+It was a vantage point for the German army, who stationed troops and ammunition stores close to the basilica.
+They even had snipers stationed at the top of the historic romanesque bell tower.